On Ilmanen's multiplicity-one conjecture for mean curvature flow with type-I mean curvature: The rescaled mean curvature flow

-Thus, if we consider the convergence of $\{\Si_{t_i+t}, -T<t<T\}$ as in part (1), then $\cS\cap (B_R(0)\times (-T, T))$ consists of Lipschitz curves with Lipschitz constant $\si=\La e^T+R. $ The convergence is also in extrinsic Hausdorff distance by Proposition \ref{prop:weakcompactness} and the limit self-shrinker is independent of the choice of $T$ by the argument of Claim 4.3 of \cite{[LW]}.
+Note that the Lipschitz constant in (\ref{eq:lem34:002}) is given by $\si=\td \La'+R. $ Thus, if we consider the convergence of $\{\Si_{t_i+t}, -T<t<T\}$ as in part (1), then $\cS\cap (B_R(0)\times (-T, T))$ consists of Lipschitz curves with Lipschitz constant $\si. $ The convergence is also in extrinsic Hausdorff distance by Proposition \ref{prop:weakcompactness} and the limit self-shrinker is independent of the choice of $T$ by the argument of Claim 4.3 of \cite{[LW]}.
 The lemma is proved.

 \end{proof}